 - Chemistry tests to evaluate kidney, liver, and pancreatic function as well as sugar levels

 - A complete blood count to assess for inflammation, infection, anemia or other blood-related conditions

 - Electrolyte tests to ensure your dog is neither dehydrated nor suffering from an electrolyte imbalance

-- An ultrasound to evaluate the integrity of your dog’s digestive tract
+- An ultrasound to evaluate the integrity of your dog’s digestive tract and other organs

 - Specific tests to rule out viral infections, such as parvovirus

 - Fecal tests to identify potential fecal parasites